Choose an install path¶

 - deterministic triage / ops workflows

-- no slot ownership change
+- no active memory-backend change

 First step¶